The Paunch Knight.

 Wilson plays Bruce Wayne like a lazy carouser, and every time Linda asks for help from her supposed boyfriend Bruce, he tells her to go it alone!
 WE know it’s so that he can follow her as Batman, but Bruce is constantly complaining he could never wake before noon, never keep dinner dates, stalls her at every turn until we wonder why she would ever continue to date the lethargic, callous, entitled, overweight, rich— oh.
 Never mind…

 And Dick Grayson never leaves the two lovebirds alone – not for a second; like he’s attached at the hip to this dirty older man.
 And what a big mouth he has.
 This must be where Burt Ward (Robin from the 1960’s TV series) learned his craft, as Dick delivers his lines like he’s trying to talk over a jackhammer, “You’re liable to carry that masquerade too far!”
 And Bruce shouts back, “If I let her know I’m the Batman, she might worry!”
-Geez, fellas, speak a little louder, the people two blocks over can’t hear.
+Geez, fellas, speak a little louder, the people two mansions over can’t hear.

 Batman and Robin access the Batcave via an old grandfather clock, squeezing through it slowly and uncomfortably, and hoping that the crime they’re changing for isn’t urgent.
 Sometimes they just change in the back of their car, like band guys changing in the toilet.
 It’s just a big, black car, NOT a Batmobile, because the studio couldn’t afford to build one.

 Alfred (William Austin) is quite a card, as British as cricket, gadding about in different disguises, infiltrating crooks’ lairs and right amongst the fracas when Batman and Robin appear to take charge as nellie bottoms.
 (In the comicbooks, Alfred was portrayed as portly, but soon his image would emulate this wizened liege.)